 - ½ teaspoon of lime or orange zest

-- In a thick-bottom pot combine milk, cinnamon and 1 cup of sugar and boil over medium heat until the milk has reduced to a third in volume.
+- In a thick-bottom pot combine milk, cinnamon and ½ cup of sugar and boil over medium heat until the milk has reduced to a quarter of the original volume.

 - Remove from heat and chill (after letting it cool down to room temperature).

 - In another pot combine pineapple with water, vanilla, lime peels, and the remaining sugar until the pineapple is really soft, with the consistency of a jam (add more water as it becomes necessary).

 - Let all the liquid evaporate and remove from the heat, then chill.

 - Mix the milk and pineapple (both should be chilled, or the milk will curdle).
-Serve chilled.
+Keep and serve chilled.